 Shanghai has become Asia’s most exciting business and cultural center.
 Students can take business courses and many others courses (in English) to understand China in a global context.
 Nanjing is only 1.5 hours away from Shanghai.
 It was China’s ancient capital and is rich in scenic and historic sights.
 Students can take Chinese and culture courses at the CIEE Nanjing Center.
 Students should make use of the rich academic resources on the campuses and professional resources in the cities.

 All the students at the Shanghai Center are required to take a Mandarin Chinese language course (6 credits) and will be placed in the appropriate level.
-Other courses include a required one-credit Language and Culture Practicum, one program core course and two electives (in English).
-The total credits will be 16 credits.
+Other courses include choosing three electives (in English).
+The total credits will be 15 credits.

 Students at the Nanjing Center will take three courses: Readings in Chinese (6 credits), Spoken Chinese (6 credits), and Contemporary Chinese Studies (in both Chinese and English, 3 credits).
 The total credits will be 15 credits.